timwebster9/darkmod-build/README.md

 ### Or use the Makefile

-Modify the paths in the Makefile as above to use the pre-defined targets.
+First modify the paths in the Makefile as above, and then you can use the pre-defined targets:

+Make the build image:

+    make

+Build darkmod:

+    make darkmod

+Clean:

+    make clean